sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 # Input function used in rule count_table
 def get_gene_counts(wildcards):
     '''
-    This function lists all the gene count tables of samples in the config file
+    This function lists count tables from every sample in the config file
     '''
     # Note that here {sample} is not a wildcard, it is an f-string variable!
     return [f"results/{sample}/{sample}_genes_read_quantification.tsv"
             for sample in config['samples']]
 ```

-This function will loop over the list of samples in the config file, replace '{sample}' with the current sample name of the iteration to create a string which is the output path from the rule `reads_quantification_genes` of said sample.
+This function will loop over the list of samples in the config file, replace `{sample}` with the current sample name of the iteration to create a string which is the output path from the rule `reads_quantification_genes` of said sample.
 Then, it will aggregate all the paths in a list and return this list.

 ??? info "Details on input functions"
     * Input functions take the `wildcards` global object as **single argument**